pingidentity/pingdirectory-go-client/docs/PingOneHttpExternalServerResponse.md

 ### NewPingOneHttpExternalServerResponse

-`func NewPingOneHttpExternalServerResponse(id string, schemas []EnumpingOneHttpExternalServerSchemaUrn, baseURL string, ) *PingOneHttpExternalServerResponse`
+`func NewPingOneHttpExternalServerResponse(id string, schemas []EnumpingOneHttpExternalServerSchemaUrn, ) *PingOneHttpExternalServerResponse`

 NewPingOneHttpExternalServerResponse instantiates a new PingOneHttpExternalServerResponse object This constructor will assign default values to properties that have it defined,